 You might think that it’s “a bit rich” for a Roman Caesar to be giving out life lessons… “how could someone with a life of opulence and raw power relate to my circumstances?”

-Caesar Aurelius was not only a moral man who truly cared about the welfare of his people, but he was also a very wise man as he was schooled as a by two of the most famous Stoic philosophers, Seneca and Epictetus.
-With some historians regarding Marcus Aurelius as a Seer.
+Caesar Aurelius was not only a moral man who truly cared about the welfare of his people, but he was also a very wise man, with some historians regarding Marcus Aurelius as a Seer.
+He was also schooled as a by two of the most famous Stoic philosophers, Seneca and Epictetus.

 He also lived in an era where the harsh realities of life could easily break you.
 Family members often dropped dead suddenly, war and slavery was a way of life, people were slaughtered for entertainment, and the possibility of losing everything was always around the corner.